OUR PATRONs

 “I have always been left inspired by the work of NGYT; the intelligent simplicity and effectiveness of their work is to be applauded.
 Their work is original, thoughtful and of fantastic standard-it is of absolute pleasure that I am dance patron and look forward to future involvement with the company.”

-Helen Parlor has been working as a contemporary dancer, choreographer, Artistic Director and rehearsal director since 1998.
+Helen Parlor was a professional contemporary dancer, choreographer, Artistic Director and rehearsal director since 1998.
 Helen has performed professionally with Dansconnect (1998-99), dancing works by Jonathon Lunn, Scott Ambler, Yael Flexor and Nikky Smedley.
 Motionhouse Dance Theatre (2000-06) creating and performing ‘Atomic’, ‘Fearless’, ‘Volatile’ and ‘Perfect’.

 Helen then moved to Oslo to work with Panta Rei Danseteater, (2006-2007), working with choreographers Jamie Watton and Anne Ekenes.
 Returning, Helen performed for Mobius Dance Theatre touring ‘Such Is Life(2008-10).
 As a director and choreographer Helen collaborates regularly with various organisations.
 She was the movement director with Theatre Is working on their productions Tightrope and Epiphany and has regular links with other organisations including Cirque Bijou leading to collaborations with the Original Spinners for the Bristol Harbourside festival 2012 and for future collaborations in Bristol for the summer of 2013 with Parlor Dance.

-Helen was most recently the Assistant Choreographer for the London 2012 Opening of the Paralympic Games working with thousands of volunteers and the Paralympic creative team since March 2012.
+Helen was the Assistant Choreographer for the London 2012 Opening of the Paralympic Games working with thousands of volunteers and the Paralympic creative team since March 2012.

 Throughout her career Helen has held a dedication to teaching people of all ages and abilities as well as creating work on various groups both in theatrical contexts and through site specific works.